 - 12. The school requires each student, in order to receive a high school diploma, to have met the requirements established by its local governing body and by the State Board of Education. {Miss.
 Code Ann. § 37-16-7} (7 Miss.
 Admin.
 Code Pt.
 3, Ch.
 36, R. 36.1, R. 36.2, R. 36.3, R. 36.4) - Each student receiving a standard high school diploma has earned the minimum number of Carnegie units as specified in Appendix A of the current edition of the Mississippi Public School Accountability Standards.
 (See Appendix A.) (7 Miss.
 Admin.
 Code Pt.
 3, Ch.
-28, R. 28.2, R. 28.3) - 12.2 Each student who has completed the secondary curriculum for special education may be issued a certificate of completion, which states, "This student has successfully completed an Individualized Education Program." {Miss.
+28, R. 28.2, R. 28.3) - 12.1.1 Entering ninth graders in 2018-2019 and thereafter, are required to have a minimum of 24 Carnegie units as specified in Appendix A-6. - 12.1.2 Entering ninth graders in 2018-2019 and thereafter, are required to have a minimum of 26 Carnegie units and meet additional requirements as specified in Appendix A-7 to earn a Traditional Diploma with a Career and Technical Endorsement. - 12.1.3 Entering ninth graders in 2018-2019 and thereafter, are required to have a minimum of 26 Carnegie units and meet additional requirements as specified in Appendix A-8 to earn a Traditional Diploma with an Academic Endorsement. - 12.1.4 Entering ninth graders in 2018-2019 and thereafter, are required to have a minimum of 28 Carnegie units and meet additional requirements as specified in Appendix A-9 to earn a Traditional Diploma with a Distinguished Academic Endorsement. - 12.1.5 Entering ninth graders with a significant cognitive disability in 2018-2019 and thereafter, are required to have a minimum of 24 Credits as described in Appendix A-10 to earn an Alternate Diploma - Each student who has completed the secondary curriculum for special education may be issued a certificate of completion, which states, "This student has successfully completed an Individualized Education Program." {Miss.
 Code Ann. § 37-16-11(1)} - 12.3 Each student with disabilities receiving a Mississippi Occupational Diploma has successfully completed all minimum requirements established by the State Board of Education. {Miss.
-Code Ann. § 37-16-11(2)} (See Appendix G.) - 12.4 The student who fails to meet the graduation requirements is not permitted to participate in the graduation exercises.
+Code Ann. § 37-16-11(2)} (See Appendix G.) Ending with the incoming ninth grade class of 2016-2017, each student with disabilities receiving a Mississippi Occupational Diploma has successfully completed all minimum requirements established by the State Board of Education. {Miss.
+Code Ann. § 37-16-11(2)} (See Appendix GH.) - 12.4 The student who fails to meet the graduation requirements is not permitted to participate in the graduation exercises.